aqib-ilyas/GoogleInterviewProblems/volume-of-lakes/problem.md

 The solution steps are:

-1. Find the index of maximum height from heights array/list
+1. Traverse from start and end of heights list/array.

-2. Traverse from start and end of heights list/array till the index of maximum height.
+2. Increment/Decrement the pointer with less height

 3. Calculate volume while traversing accordingly.